blaugold/daco/packages/daco/README.md

 # Formatting

-daco formats documentation comments in Dart files.
+daco formats Dart files, including documentation comments.

 prettier is used to format comments as Markdown.
 This means that the conventions of prettier are applied, such as using `**` to bold text instead of `__`.
 A nice